mattdark/reveal.js-gallery/README.md

 ![reveal.js Gallery index](https://github.com/mattdark/reveal.js-gallery/raw/screenshots/screenshot/reveal.js-gallery.png "reveal.js Gallery")

+## Features

+1. Individual URL.
+You can access a presentation by writing its URL in the address bar on your favorite browser (http://localhost:8000/presentation/slide1).

+2. Individual theme.
+Use a different theme for every presentation in your gallery.

+3. Speaker notes.
+Support for speaker notes was added.
+Press 's' on your keyboard to open speaker notes window.

+4. Multiplexing.
+It's one of the plugins I like the most from reveal.js and it was tested within the gallery app.
+Instructions will be added soon.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.